Heart Disease: Major Causes and Natural Support Strategies

 Lipoproteins and Inflammation:

 The lipid particles that transport cholesterol in circulation are called lipoproteins.
-Within this classification, you have low-density lipoproteins (LDL), high density lipoproteins (HDL) and very low-density lipoproteins (VLDL).
+Within this classification, you have low-density lipoproteins (LDL), high density lipoproteins (HDL), and very low-density lipoproteins (VLDL).
 Contained within these lipoproteins are one or more proteins, called apolipoproteins, which act as molecular “signals” to facilitate the movement of lipid-filled lipoproteins throughout the body.

 Cholesterol does not cause heart disease, however, oxidized cholesterol does cause major problems within the body.
-When inflammatory pathways are elevated, cholesterol molecules are oxidized, triglycerides are formed & blood vessel walls damaged (4, 5).
+When inflammatory pathways are elevated, cholesterol molecules are oxidized, triglycerides are formed & blood vessel walls are damaged (4, 5).

 The Truth About LDL:

 LDL has always been called the ‘bad cholesterol” because it is associated with arterial plaque.
-But it actually performs many key features including transporting important fat soluble nutrients such as vitamin A, vitamin E, vitamin D and coQ10 to the cells of the body.
+But it actually performs many key features including transporting important fat soluble nutrients such as vitamin A, vitamin E, vitamin D, and coQ10 to the cells of the body.
 Current science is demonstrating that the demonization of all LDL particles has been a big mistake.

 LDL particles help to carry fat-soluble antioxidants, like CoQ10, vitamin E, and carotenoids, which protect the transported lipids from oxidative damage.
 This is why vitamin E and CoQ10 have performed so well in cardiovascular studies – because they prevent the oxidative modification of LDL particles, which in turn protects the blood vessel lining from damage.

-Increasing evidence has revealed that the concentration and size of the LDL particles more powerfully relates to the degree of atherosclerosis progression than the concentration contained within all the LDL particles (6, 7, 8).
+Increasing evidence has revealed that the concentration and size of the LDL particles more powerfully relate to the degree of atherosclerosis progression than the concentration contained within all the LDL particles (6, 7, 8).

 Pattern A LipoProtein Profile:

 Two main classifications of LDL particles exist.
 These are individually called Pattern A and Pattern B lipoproteins.
-Pattern A are classified as large and buoyant particles that contain more fat and anti-oxidants than their Pattern B counterparts.
+Pattern A is classified as large and buoyant particles that contain more fat and anti-oxidants than their Pattern B counterparts.
 Pattern B lipoproteins are small and dense and carry less anti-oxidant protection.

 Large buoyant LDL particles carry a high volume of the antioxidant Vitamin E, which helps to fend off free radicals.
 They pose only a very small chance of being oxidized while traveling through the circulatory system (9).